 Sugar Cookies with Chocolate Chip Cheesecake Filling Recipe

 It all starts with the perfect sugar cookie for this recipe.
 Then, you add that chocolatey cream cheese center.
 (My mouth is watering just thinking about it…) The magic behind this recipe is the ingredients themselves.
 I use really good quality flour, sugar, and eggs, etc. It really does make a difference!
+Out of eggs?
+No problem.
+Try one of my Egg Substitutes for this recipe!
 In addition to the sugar cookie recipe, you will need cream cheese, brown sugar, and chocolate chips.
 That’s it!
 It is a match made in cookie heaven.

 How to Make Sugar Cookies with Chocolate Chip Cheesecake Filling